Support Us Button Widget

 History

-1948 — At a time when segregation forced people of different races apart, the builders of The Lyric Theatre opened it with the intention of open seating.
-Meaning people of color didn’t have to use the back door or sit in the balconies — everyone sat together.
-The venue became a movie house + entertainment centerpiece in the heart of Lexington’s Black community.
+1948 — At a time when segregation forced people of different races apart the venue became a movie house + entertainment centerpiece in the heart of Lexington’s East End, a predominantly Black community.

-1950s — The lively musical home on the corner of Third + Deweese — now Elm Tree — became the spot for jazz, soul, and R&B. Lexington played host to the likes of Ray Charles, B.B.
+1950s — The lively musical home on the corner of Third + Deweese — now Elm Tree Lane — became the spot for jazz, soul, and R&B in Lexington.
+The Lyric played host to the likes of Ray Charles, B.B.
 King, and Mercer Ellington.

-1963 — At the peak of the Civil Rights Movement, The Lyric Theatre closed + would remain vacant until 2010 when the city purchased it.
-“I think that the thing with the arts, it can both challenge and bring together,” said current Executive Director Whit Whitaker.
+1963 — At the peak of the Civil Rights Movement, The Lyric Theatre closed + would remain vacant even after the city purchased it in 2005.

 A big quilt hanging on a wall